latex3/babel/README.md

 ### Summary of latest changes
 ```
 3.84  (dev)
+      * Automatic selection of encodings with \babelprovide and pdftex.
+      * Option 'base' now ignores unknown options.
+      * Fixes:
+        - With 'select.write = omit' the main language wasn’t selected
+          in the aux file.
+        - New option counters* the pre-expand \thepage.
+        - #297

 3.83  2022-11-30
       * Improved Punjabi, thanks to Arvinder Singh (@punjab).
       * Compatibility with 'lscape', thanks to Salim Bou (@seloumi).